Rescuers focus on remote mountainous regions after Afghanistan earthquake

 The provincial head of disaster management, Ehsanullah Ehsan, says they cannot ‘predict’ the number of bodies trapped under the rubble.

-Rescuers are trying to reach remote areas in Afghanistan’s eastern Kunar region after a devastating earthquake killed 900 people and injured 3,000, according to a Taliban official, and flattened villages and buildings.
+Rescuers are trying to reach remote areas in Afghanistan’s eastern Kunar region after a devastating earthquake killed more than 1,120 people and injured over 3,250, according to the Afghan Red Crescent Society, and flattened villages and buildings.

 The death toll is likely to rise.
+The Red Crescent also said 8,000 houses had been destroyed.

 Recommended Storieslist of 3 items